StevenAbdelshahid/CSE121/lab4.md

 ## Lab4.2: Move mouse left/right (5 points)

-This lab requires you to reproduce most of the class Bluetooth project but instead of showing the volume up/down, it should move the mouse left to right on the screen, then pause for 5 seconds.
+This lab requires you to start with the ESP-IDF Bluetooth HID device example but instead of showing the volume up/down, it should move the mouse left to right on the screen, then pause for 5 seconds.